AndyFul/Hard_Configurator/README.md

 10. Hiding/Unhiding "Run As Administrator" option in Explorer context menu (Windows Vista+).
 11. Forcing SmartScreen check for files without 'Mark Of The Web' (Windows 8+).
 12. Disabling/Enabling Remote Assistance (Windows Vista+).
+13. Protect (deny execution) Writable subfolders in C:\Windows folder.
-13. Turning ON/OFF  all above restrictions.
+14. Turning ON/OFF  all above restrictions.
-14. Saving chosen restrictions as defaults.
+15. Saving chosen restrictions as defaults.
-15. Loading defaults.
+16. Loading defaults.
-16. Choosing GUI skin.
+17. Choosing/changing GUI skin.

 All the above tasks (except forcing Smartscreen check) can be made by hand using Windows regedit.
 Anyway, with Hard_Configurator, it can be done more quickly and safely.